What’s at stake for Virginia K-12 students?

 - What has been your experience at school around being LGBTQ+ or having LGBTQ+ peers?

-- What would it mean to you if Virginia schools had safe and inclusive environments for all youth?
+- What would it mean to you if Virginia schools didn’t have safe and inclusive environments for all youth?

-- How would it help you or your peers at school and in their daily life?
+- How would it impact you or your peers at school and in their daily life?

 Educators, Administrators, and School Personnel: